apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 ### From HTTP headers {#from-http-headers}

-There are a few [HTTP headers](../../../glossary/concepts/http_headers.md) which can be used to create a fingerprint about a user.
+Several [HTTP headers](../../../glossary/concepts/http_headers.md) can be used to create a fingerprint about a user.
 Here  are some of the main ones:

 1. **User-Agent** provides information about the browser and its operating system (including its versions).
 2. **Accept** tells the server what content types the browser can render and send, and **Content-Encoding** provides data about the content compression.
 3. **Content-Language** and **Accept-Language** both indicate the user's (and browser's) preferred language.
 4. **Referer** gives the server the address of the previous page from which the link was followed.